dimitrii9000/sitemap/README.md

   •	  Verbose mod (True/False)

-  •	  Max depth ("None" for unlimited depth)
+  •	  Max depth (Depth in integer or "None" for unbounded depth)

 Also, in files.py you can specify exceptions that are going to be excluded from your sitemap file